sabinemm/fruit-game/README.md

 ## Features
 ### Functionality

-###  Existing features
-Features of this website are:
 * Game starts with a "Click to start" overlay
 * The cards sligthy increase in size when hovered over
 * Pointer changes to hand when hovered over the cards and overlays